Devorah Bertonov: Biography

 Devorah Bertonov was the daughter of Yehoshua Bertonov, one of the founders of Habima Theatre in Moscow, who also won the Israel Prize.
-She was born in the Russian Empire.
-Her family immigrated to the area of the Ottoman Empire that would become Mandatory Palestine in 1915 and settled in Tel Aviv.
+She was born in Tbilisi, Georgia (which was then part of the Russian Empire) in 1915.
+Her family immigrated to Mandatory Palestine in 1928 and settled in Tel Aviv.
 She studied dance in Berlin from 1929 until 1932.

 Awards and recognition

 Bertonov was awarded the Israel Prize in 1991.
 Making Way for a Green Leaf is a documentary about Bertonov filmed when she was 85.